Greece class is made up of 26 fabulous Year 1 children and our class teacher is Miss Hardaker.

-Alongside the children in our class, there is also our class bear.
+Alongside the children in our class, there is also our class bear who we named Joey!
 He helps us every day with our learning and makes sure we are all following our school rules.
 Every day a lucky member of the class is chosen as the 'Star of the Day' and gets to take him home.
 We are all super excited for our turn as we get to look after him at home for the night.

 Reading books are changed on a weekly basis.
 If your child is reading regularly at home, I am very happy to change their book more often.
 The children will need to leave their reading book and reading diary on my desk first thing in the morning.
 This will give me enough time to change their book during the day.
 Please could you write a little note in their diary asking for books to be changed so I know they have definitely finished these and please remind your child in a morning to hand their diary and book in.